YouHayNeZ/Henry_Porter_and_the_Lost_ITKey/README.txt

     - ChooseLevelScreen: the screen where the player can choose the level map file
     - GameScreen: the screen where the game is played
-    - EndGameScreen: the screen where the player can choose to play again or go back to menu when game ends
+    - EndGameScreen: the screen where the player can choose to play again or go back to menu when the game ends

  - LevelMap: contains all methods used to load a map file

- - MazeRunnerGame: core of the game containing all the textures, animations, etc
+ - MazeRunnerGame: core of the game containing all the textures, animations, etc.

 ##### Desktop #####
 - DesktopLauncher: configures the window and launches the game

 ###### HOW TO USE THE GAME/HOW THE GAME WORKS ######